Building a Log Analytics Platform with Amazon OpenSearch Service - Index Design and Dashboard Construction

 Overview of OpenSearch Service and Serverless

 OpenSearch Service is a managed service for an Elasticsearch-compatible search and analytics engine, providing millisecond search responses against petabyte-scale data.
 It is widely used for log analytics, full-text search, application monitoring, and security analytics.
 With provisioned domains, you configure a cluster by specifying instance types and node counts, but OpenSearch Serverless eliminates cluster management entirely.
 With Serverless, you simply create a collection (a group of indexes) and capacity auto-scales.
-It is particularly well-suited for workloads like log analytics where ingestion volume fluctuates.
+Serverless collections come in two types: search (for low-latency lookups) and timeseries (optimized for log analytics).
+The timeseries type is optimized for high-throughput ingestion and automatically moves older data to lower-cost storage.
+Provisioned domains offer fine-grained tuning but carry operational overhead for automatic recovery from node failures and shard rebalancing.
+For log workloads with significant fluctuations between daytime and nighttime ingestion volumes, Serverless auto-scaling delivers advantages in both cost and operational simplicity.

 Log Collection and Index Design